TYRE PRESSURE MONITORING SYSTEM

 If the vehicle is equipped with an emer- gency spare wheel, it will not have a sensor.
 When it is fitted on the vehicle, the warning light flashes for several seconds, then stays on, together with the warning light © and the message “CHECK TYRE PRESSURE SENSORS” appears on the instrument panel.

 Tyre repair product and inflation kit

-Because the valves are specially designed, only use equipment approved by the approved network.
-Please refer to “Tyre inflation kit” in Section 5.
+As the valves are specifically designed, only use equipment approved by the approved network TYRE PRESSURE KIT.

 Changing a wheel

-The system may take several minutes depending on use for the new wheel positions and pressures to be recognised; check the tyre pressures after all operations.
+The system may take several minutes depending on use for the new wheel pressures to be recognised; check the tyre pressures after all operations.